p2ppsr/wallet-storage/README.md

 #### Function: relinquishCertificateSdk

-Relinquish Certificate Sdk marks a specified certificate as relinquished by setting its `isDeleted` status to `true` in the wallet storage.
+Relinquish Certificate marks a specified certificate as relinquished by setting its `isDeleted` status to `true` in the wallet storage.
 This operation ensures that the certificate is no longer considered active or valid within the system.

 ### Key Features